alban-read/M1-MICRO-FORTH/dumbint.md

 Strings in this implementation are ASCII, limited to 255 charachters, stored in a literal pool, and zero terminated.

-The entire system is based on C, which uses zero terminated strings, standard FORTHS uses counted strings, which may be more sensible, but are not useful.
+The entire operating system is based on C, (Objective C) etc, which uses zero terminated strings, standard FORTHS uses counted strings, which may be more sensible, but are not useful.

 I hope to add some sane and safe words for strings that do common and useful things.

+I have bought into the whole modern strings are immutable objects belief system.